NepDisk/RingRacers-Noire/README.md

 - Flipcam and old trick input profile options
 - New Pogo Spring Terrain type and many more!

+All gameplay tweaks are located in the Noire Gameplay menu inside Options > Gameplay.

+These all work in GrandPrix as well but have to be activated before hand.

 Documentation for new stuff added is located within the [documentation](https://github.com/NepDisk/RingRacers-Noire/tree/Noire/documentation) folder.